A Causal Framework for Non-Linear Quantum Mechanics: Experimental Opportunities

 \begin{enumerate} \item Place a magnetometer next a coil of wire that initially has no current through it.
 Place the system in a macroscopic superposition by measuring the outcome of a spin measurement.
 For example, suppose we measure a spin-1/2 system.
 If we measure spin up, we turn on current into the coil.
 If we measure spin down, we leave the wire undisturbed.
 Then we measure the magnetic field in the magnetometer and see if there is an unexpected change in the magnetic field arising as a result of the current that was turned on in the ``other world''.
 Electric systems in this vein may also be similarly constructed.
 This setup can be used to probe $\epsilon_{\gamma}$.
 This protocol could be implemented in an experimental setup such as CASPEr \cite{Budker:2013hfa}.

 \item The gravitational coupling $\epsilon_G$ can potentially also be probed by using a protocol similar to the one proposed above.
 Consider an accelerometer, which could be an optical or atomic interferometer, and a large movable mass.
 Place the system in a superposition by a spin measurement.
 If we get spin up, we move the mass near the accelerometer.
 If we get spin down, we move it away from the accelerometer.
-In the case where we observed spin down, the accelerometer can be interrogated to probe the existence of the world where the spin was measured to be up.
-This protocol could be implemented in an experimental setup such as MAGIS \cite{Graham:2012sy} or LIGO/VIRGO.
+In the case where we observed spin down, the accelerometer can be interrogated to probe the existence of the world where the spin was measured to be up.\footnote{An experiment along these lines was suggested in \cite{Page:1981aj} to see if gravitation was ``quantum'' or ``classical''.
+In our work, we highlight the fact that this is need not have a binary answer - a deformation of quantum mechanics permits all fundamental forces to have both quantum and classical behavior. } This protocol could be implemented in an experimental setup such as MAGIS \cite{Graham:2012sy} or LIGO/VIRGO.

 \item In both of the systems considered above, it might also be possible to devise resonant systems that would boost the signal.
 If the measuring devices were resonant at a certain frequency, in all the cases where the spins were measured to be up, the macroscopic objects (currents, charges, masses) can be moved at the resonant frequency of the measuring device, amplifying the effect of the communication between these ``worlds''.